Please Donate to Support Youth Mental Health!

 5. Use of substances (Alcohol, Nicotine, Marijuana, and other Drugs) can hinder athletic performance, lead to mental health challenges, or worsen existing mental health challenges.

-8. Reframing your mindset to positive psychology and positive self-talk can actually help performance and enhance a love for the game.
+8. Reframing your mindset to positive psychology and positive self-talk can help performance and enhance a love for the game.

 10. Half of individuals who will experience a mental health challenge in their lifetime will experience one by the age of 14